YCChenVictor/blog-frontend/_posts/react/2021-06-15-React-2-Component-&-Prop.md

 <img src="/assets/img/component_date.png" alt="component_date"  width="400" height="300">

-As you can see, the `<Clock />` can be customized; however, the clock can only show what inputted in props.
-We need to use state for clock to update the time regularly per second or at least update the current time.
+As you can see, the `<Clock />` can be customized; however, the clock can only show what inputted in `props`.
+We need to use `state` for clock to update the time regularly per second or at least update the current time.
 To use state, we need to turn this functional form into class form.
 The clock class could be
 ```
 class Clock extends React.Component {